 I mentioned that DesignCrowd’s help center could be a bit confusing, and I stand by that.
 Still, it’s good that there’s one at all.
 It has some basic, tutorial-style instructions you need to use the service.

-There’s also an FAQ, of course.
-There’s a blog with some design-centered advice and general news.
-The information is… well it’s there, and some of it is pretty generic.
+Of course, there’s also an FAQ available.
+Additionally, you’ll find a blog that offers design-centered advice and general news.
+The information provided is… well, it’s there, and some of it is quite generic.

 The live support options, however, are pretty great.
 I tried the email support, phone support, and live chat, and I had great experiences with all three.